-Jane Addams Middle School is located in a predominantly single-family residential community along NE 110th Street between 34th Avenue NE and 31st Avenue NE.
+Jane Addams Middle School is located in a predominantly single-family residential community along NE 110th Street between 34th Avenue NE and 31[#] Avenue NE.
 The site is used as a school and is comprised of a large 2-story school building and adjacent building.
 There are portable classrooms to the west, a parking lot, a baseball/softball field and an athletic field with surrounding track.
 There are also athletic fields and a greenhouse located to the north of the school buildings.
 There are two athletic fields located on the south side of the school site.
 The southeast athletic field is already lighted.
 The southwest field is the site proposed for lighting.
 The school site is adjacent to single-family and low-rise residential homes across 31st Avenue NE.
 Nathan Hale High School borders the school site to the south across NE 110th Street.

 The Jane Addams Middle School field accommodates football, soccer, baseball, and softball activities.
 A small track surrounds the football/soccer field.
-The proposed project would install new athletic field lighting and replace the existing synthetic turf field with new synthetic turf at the southwest field.
+The proposed project would install new athletic field lighting.
 Elements of the project are described in more detail below.